yabluko/Robak.LNU.Job-Portal/README.md

 ### 2. Registraion page
-Creating a user model (User model) or using a ready-made user model -
+Creating a user model - ✅

-Creation of a registration form, (name, e-mail, password, etc.). -
+Creation of a registration form - ✅

-Creating a corresponding view that will handle the POST request from the registration form and create a new user in the database. -
+Creating a corresponding view  - ✅

-Verification of the correctness of the information  -
+Verification of the correctness of the information  - ✅

-If the registration is successful, creating a session for the user and redirecting him to the home page  -

-If registration fails, the user is returned to the registration page with an error message. -

 ### 3. Login Page

-Creating a user model (User model)  -
+Creating a user model (User model)  - ✅

-Creation of a login form, which will contain fields for entering a login and password. -
+Creation of a login form - ✅

-Creating a corresponding view that will handle the POST request from the login form and validate the user's input. -
+Creating a corresponding view that will handle the POST request from the login form  - ✅

-If the entered data is correct, creating a session for the user and redirecting him to the home page or to the page -

-If the entered data is incorrect, the user is returned to the login page with an appropriate error message. -

  ### 4. Home page

- Creating a suitable URL (URL pattern) for the home page in the urls.py file. -
+ Creating a suitable URL (URL pattern) for the home page in the urls.py file. - ✅

- Creating a view function that will be responsible for displaying the home page. -
+ Creating a view function that will be responsible for displaying the home page. - ✅

- Create an HTML template for the home page that will contain the necessary information and design elements. -
+ Create an HTML template for the home page that will contain the necessary information and design elements. - ✅

- Connecting CSS styles and other necessary dependencies to the HTML template. -
+ Connecting CSS styles and necessary dependencies to the HTML template. - ✅

+ Create authentication with Google - ⏳

  #### 5. Algorithms

- Reccomend a post with vacancies by their job whicch they indicate in profile -
+ Reccomend a post with vacancies by their job whicch they indicate in profile - ❌

- Search of vacancies -
+ Search of vacancies - ❌

  # Contact me 📱